ARMmbed/mbed-cli/README.md

 $ mbed update [branch|tag|revision]
 ```

 This fetches new revisions from the remote repository, updating the program to the specified branch, tag or revision.
-If you don't specificy any of these, then `mbed update` updates to the latest revision of the current branch. `mbed update` performs this series of actions recursively against all dependencies in the program tree.
+If you don't specify any of these, then `mbed update` updates to the latest revision of the current branch. `mbed update` performs this series of actions recursively against all dependencies in the program tree.

 #### Updating a library